AuScope/AuScope-Cat/README.md

 ```
 uv run pytest
 ```
-in the 'AuScope-Cat'root directory
+in the 'AuScope-Cat' root directory

+### Create a new release

+1. Login to github
+2. Go to "Releases", hit "Draft a new release" button
+3. Be sure to select 'Create new tag' and enter appropriate value
+4. Fill in title, description etc.
+5. Hit 'Publish Release'

-## Reference used to cite 'auscopecat'
+## Reference used to cite 'AuScope-Cat'

-Please cite 'auscopecat' in your publications if you use it in your research
+Please cite 'AuScope-Cat' in your publications if you use it in your research

 *Fazio, Vincent; Warren, Peter; Woodman, Stuart; Jiang, Lingbo; & Li, Yunlong (2025): AuScope-Cat: a python package for accessing AuScope's catalogue of geoscience datasets. v1.
 CSIRO.
 Service Collection. http://hdl.handle.net/102.100.100/706652?index=1*